Foods That Trigger Heartburn

 Infants with GER generally have no symptoms other than the obvious reflux of fluid out the mouth.
-As noted previously, they do not appear to have any discomfort associated with their reflux.
+As mentioned previously, they do not appear to have any discomfort associated with their reflux.

 Infants and children with GERD may have multiple symptoms including:

-The diagnosis of GERD is often accomplished by the pediatrician taking a thorough history supported by a complete physical examination enabling the elimination of other conditions that might cause similar symptoms.
-While rare, studies may be necessary to either establish/support the diagnosis of GERD or to determine the extent of damage caused by the repeated reflux events.
+Pediatricians diagnosis GERD in infants and children by taking a thorough history supported by a complete physical examination enabling the elimination of other conditions that might cause similar symptoms.
+While rare, studies may be necessary either to establish/support the diagnosis of GERD or to determine the extent of damage caused by the repeated reflux events.

 These studies may include:

-It is rare for an infant with GER to generate substantial discomfort, demonstrate aversion to feeding, or show suboptimal weight gain.
+Rarely, an infant with GER generates substantial discomfort, demonstrate aversion to feeding, or show suboptimal weight gain.
 Conversely, toddlers and older children may experience more substantial symptoms, and thus may need a trial of lifestyle modifications including: